 How can I pick up my hold?
 Will my hold expire?

-Holds will be available for pick up when we reopen.
+Holds are available through walk in service and no contact pick up.
 We will keep all holds in place and holds will not expire.

 Can I return my items in the book drop?